-A member of a Native American tribe in Utah who lives and works on the reservation where he/she is an enrolled member is exempt from Utah income tax on the reservation income.
-An enrolled member of the Ute tribe who works on the Uintah and Ouray Reservation and lives on land removed from that reservation under Hagen vs. Utah (510 U.S. 399 (1994)) is exempt from Utah income tax on income earned on the reservation.
+Also, enrolled members of the Ute tribe who work on the Uintah and Ouray Reservation and live on land removed from that reservation under Hagen vs. Utah (510 U.S. 399 (1994)) are exempt from Utah income tax on income earned on the reservation.

 Enter the exempt income included in your federal total income on TC-40A, Part 2, using code 77.
-Enter your enrollment/census number and your Nation/Tribe Code from the following list.
+Enter your enrollment/census number and your Nation/Tribe Code from the following list: